TanBinh93/tanbinhphan.github.io/_pages/projects.md

 usually given in the form of point-tracks which are used to simultaneously estimate the camera trajectory and a 3D point cloud located on the surface to be recovered.
 SfM is a widely employed technique that is able to reconstruct a great variety of scenes using only images acquired from different viewpoints.
-However, applying this technique to medical imaging in general is difficult, and in endoscopic images it is a big challenge.
+However, applying this technique to endoscopic images in general is difficult, and in gastroscopic images it is a big challenge.
+This is mainly due to the challenging lighting conditions, specular reflections, and low-texture characteristics of endoscopic images.
+To make the SfM technique applicable to endoscopic data, we proposed to integrate an Optical Flow method into the SfM framework, which effectively addresses the problem of textureless image regions.

-A complete pipeline for 3D reconstruction in our project includes the steps: Pre-processing -> SfM -> Multi-view stereo -> Meshed surface computation and refinement -> Multiple view mesh texturing.
+A complete pipeline for 3D reconstruction in our project includes the steps: Pre-processing -> **SfM** -> Multi-view stereo -> Meshed surface computation and refinement -> Multiple view mesh texturing.
 Several scientific papers were published in this project, you can find them in the links below.
 - **Tan-Binh Phan**, Dinh-Hoan Trinh, Dominique Lamarque, Didier Wolf, Christian Daul.
   *3D surface reconstruction using dense optical flow combined to feature matching: Application to endoscopy.*